Safeguarding

 • Follow up on reports of safeguarding concerns promptly and according to due process

-Counselor Responsibilities
+Counsellor Responsibilities

 Adult safeguarding